ksator/junos-automation-apps-dockerized/README.md

 ### About this repo:
 How to package junos automation tools in a Dockerfile on Github, and to publish the Docker image automatically in the docker registery.

+### How to
 Various tools for junos automation (Python libraries, Ansible ...) packaged in a [Dockerfile](https://github.com/ksator/junos-automation-apps-dockerized/blob/master/Dockerfile) at the root of this repository.

+In order to let know Docker hub when you change your repo, enable docker in your github repo settings (integrations & services).
+The Docker Hub will then pull down your repository and build a docker images using your Dockerfile and push it onto the Docker Hub so that it is available for others to download.
+When you commit changes to your git Repo the Docker Hub will keep the Docker Repository up to date.

 A docker image is automated build and published in the [docker registry](https://hub.docker.com/r/ksator/junos-automation-tools/)

 ### Usage:
 To download the image from the Docker registry, use this command: